bevy-logging/bevy_logging/src/intoduction.md

 While Rust's compile-time checks catch many errors, Bevy's ECS can introduce runtime issues:

 - Queries breaking due to component changes
-- Systems running in unexpected orders
+- Systems running in an unexpected orders

 Advanced logging and tracing help catch these issues earlier and provide more context for debugging.